michael2012z/BitBible/markdown/KJV/files/Lev.md

 11. And the skin of the bullock, and all his flesh, with his head, and with his legs, and his inwards, and his dung,

-12. Even the whole bullock shall he carry forth without the camp unto a clean place, where the ashes are poured out, and burn him on the wood with fire: where the ashes are poured out shall he be burnt.without…: Heb. to without the campwhere…: Heb. at the pouring out of the ashes
+12. Even the whole bullock shall he carry forth without the camp unto a clean place, where the ashes are poured out, and burn him on the wood with fire: where the ashes are poured out shall he be burnt.

 13. And if the whole congregation of Israel sin through ignorance, and the thing be hid from the eyes of the assembly, and they have done somewhat against any of the commandments of the Lord concerning things which should not be done, and are guilty;